owlbarn/tutorial/book/ndarray/README.md

 These four functions return an ndarray of the specified shape, number type, and precision. `empty` function is different from the other three -- it does not really allocate any memory until you access it.
 Therefore, calling `empty` function is very fast.

-The other three functions are self-explained, `zeros` and `ones` fill the allocated memory with zeors and one respectively, whereas `create` function fills the memory with the specified value.
+The other three functions are self-explained, `zeros` and `ones` fill the allocated memory with zeros and one respectively, whereas `create` function fills the memory with the specified value.

 If you need random numbers, you can use another three creation functions that return an ndarray where the elements following certain distributions.